 • Income: $2,600/month is below the $2,982 cap.
 No QIT needed.

-Recommended path: Spend down the $38,000 (pay off any debts, prepay funeral, home repairs, replace worn car if applicable).
+Recommended path: Spend down Mr. Brown's excess countable assets (pay off any debts, prepay funeral, home repairs, replace worn car if applicable).
 Apply for PACE through Alexian.
 Mr. Brown enrolls; Mrs. Brown remains in the community as community spouse.
-PACE covers Mr. Brown's primary care, specialty care (cardiology, neurology), Alzheimer's care, day center attendance 4 days/week, in-home aide assistance with bathing on non-day-center days, all medications, transportation, and emergency hospital coverage.
+PACE covers Mr. Brown's primary care, specialty care (cardiology, neurology), Alzheimer's care, day center attendance four days a week, in-home aide assistance with bathing on non-day-center days, all medications, transportation, and emergency hospital coverage.
 Mrs. Brown gets respite while Mr. Brown is at the day center; her own income is protected under MMMNA.

 Why PACE over CHOICES here: Mr. Brown's medical complexity + recent ER visits + Mrs. Brown's caregiver burden are exactly what PACE is designed for.
 The IDT coordinates his diabetes, CHF, and Alzheimer's care; the day center provides Mrs. Brown 4 days/week respite; preventable ER visits drop because PACE primary care is proactive.